manishreddy123/AI-Personal-Memory-Layer/README.md

 ## 📌 Notes

-- Make sure `.env` and `credentials.json` are correctly set
+- You can expand support to local PDFs, TXT, Markdown files
-- Ollama must be running in background
+- Ollama must be running in the background
-- You can load `.pdf` or `.txt` files later via `personal_docs/`
+- Add error handling or UI using Streamlit optionally

 ---

-## 🧑‍💻 Maintainer

-Built for high-impact personal productivity.
-Customize it to use other APIs or memory stores.